deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/backend/installing-magento2.md

 ```

-Configure Falcon Server to connect to your Magento instance.
+Configure DEITY Middleware to connect to your Magento instance.
 You can do so by changing your [Falcon-Server config](../miscellaneous/config).

 > Note: Use your API admin user credentials that you've just created here